wp-plugins/financial-mathematics/readme.txt

 == Changelog ==

+= 1.14 =
+* Tested it works with Wordpress 3.8.
+* Added comment about needing to install PEAR.

 = 1.13 =
 * Bug fix.
 Par yields not shown for irrelevant terms.
 * Presentation.
 Actuarial symbol used for annuity certain.